 Skip to main content

-The session featured three core topics:
+The session covered three core topics:

-1. “Travel to Ukraine: How Tourism Adapts to New Realities” – exploring how the Ukrainian tourism sector is coping with war-related disruptions, evolving into forms like aid and war tourism, and adjusting marketing, safety, and service strategies to survive.
+This topic explored how the Ukrainian tourism sector is coping with war-related disruptions.
+It examined the evolution of tourism into forms such as aid tourism and war tourism, and the sector’s efforts to adjust marketing, safety, and service strategies to ensure survival.

-2. “Access to Labour Markets and Employment in Europe for Ukrainian Refugees” – providing a data-driven overview of refugee distribution, employment conditions, barriers such as language and qualification recognition, and steps taken by EU countries to support refugee integration.
+This presentation provided a data-driven overview of refugee distribution, employment conditions, and barriers such as language proficiency and qualification recognition.
+It also highlighted the steps taken by EU countries to support refugee labour market integration.

-3. “Ukrainian Job-seekers Respond: Needs, Aspirations and Future Prospects” – presenting findings from a survey of 30 Ukrainian refugees across 7 EU countries, offering insight into their employment experiences, job search challenges, and essential support needs for successful integration.
+Findings were shared from a survey of 30 Ukrainian refugees across seven EU countries, offering insights into their employment experiences, job search challenges, and key support needs for successful integration.

 Challenges of refugee integration in the EU labor market